MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/vm-affinity.md

 ---
-title: Setup VM affinity rules for Azure Stack HCI clusters
+title: Setup VM affinity rules using Windows PowerShell
-description: Network planning considerations for Azure Stack HCI clusters
+description: Learn how to setup VM affinity rules using Windows PowerShell
 author: v-dasis
 ms.topic: article
-ms.date: 04/23/2020
+ms.date: 05/22/2020
 ms.author: v-dasis
 ms.reviewer: JasonGerend
 ---

-# Setup VM affinity rules for Azure Stack HCI clusters
+# Setup VM affinity rules using Windows PowerShell

 > Applies to Azure Stack HCI v20H2, Windows Server 2019

+Using Windows PowerShell, you can easily setup affinity and anti-affinity rules for your virtual machines (VMs).

 Affinity is a rule that establishes a relationship between two or more resource groups or roles, such as virtual machines (VMs), to keep them together in an Azure Stack HCI cluster.
 Anti-affinity is the opposite in that it is used to keep the specified resource groups apart from each other.